Are you looking for fruit picking jobs in Switzerland so that you can experience working and living in Switzerland?

 While Swiss German is primarily used in Switzerland, if you already know Standard German, you will be able to pick up the dialect the more you hear it being spoken.

-It would be helpful for you to have at least a basic level of understanding and speaking one of these languages so that you can communicate better during your job search and with your employer.
+It would be helpful for you to have at least a basic level of understanding and speaking one of these languages so that you can communicate better during your search for farm work Switzerland and with your employer if you’re looking for fruit picking jobs Switzerland.

 Prepare yourself with this Swiss German Compact Learning Guide, to give you basic levels of communication.